sdasda7777/ScheduleBlock/README.md

 - Action when triggered is now more customizable (you can choose between redirection, closing of the window and execution of custom code)
 - Created credits in the settings, listed image authors and licenses
 - Made timeouts very customizable using similar format to time strings
-- TODO: Rework whole project so that it works on Firefox (.sendMessage())
+- Reworked most of the project so that it works on Firefox (.sendMessage(), browser vs chrome, etc.)

 #### 1.1.3
 - Fixed a critical bug that extension wouldn't work if specific key wasn't already present due to misplaced early return